 Dr. Perito treats all types of pediatric liver, pancreatic, and gastrointestinal diseases, in all ages from newborns through young adults.
-She is a member of UCSF's multi-disciplinary pediatric liver transplant team with expertise in the care of children with pediatric liver disease before and in the long-term after transplant.
-She is also co-director of the Pediatric Pancreas Program at UCSF BCH.
+Her clinical care and research focus on optimizing long-term outcomes for children with liver and pancreatic diseases.

 Before coming to UCSF, Dr. Perito did her pediatrics training and medical school at Columbia University in New York City.